 For an IFORM value of 2 the same double-ellipsoidal region as for the standard Goldak heat source is considered.
-In contrast a constant power density distribution is assumed instead of (1).
-In particular for laser welding simulations often double conical or conical heat sources with constant power density distributions are thought to be most suitable.
+In contrast a constant power density distribution is assumed instead of the Gaussian distribution Fehler!
+Verweisquelle konnte nicht gefunden werden.
+For laser welding simulations, on the other hand, often double conical or conical heat sources with constant power density distributions are thought to be most suitable.
 In the keyword they are referred to with IFORM 3 and 4, respectively.
-The different shapes are sketched in Figure 3.
+The different shapes are sketched in Figure 2.
+In all cases, the overall power of the weld torch is given by parameter Q possibly varying over time following load curve LCID.

-Figure 3: Sketch of different power density distributions: Ellipsoid heat source (left), double conical heat source (middle), conical heat source (right)
+Figure 2: Sketch of different power density distributions: Ellipsoid heat source (left), double conical heat source (middle), conical heat source (right)

-The respective power densities have to be integrated on the element level to determine the energy input rate into the structure.
-The overall power of the weld torch is given by the parameter Q. If the input is a positive number, standard Gaussian quadrature is employed.
-The computation is fast, but due to geometrical non-linearities in the heat input the obtained accuracy is often not satisfactory.
-A negative parameter Q invokes a more accurate integration that is based on a sub-division of the elements into cubes with edge length DISCR.
+The respective power densities have to be integrated not only in time but also in space to determine the energy input into the structure.
+If the input value of Q is a positive number, standard Gaussian quadrature is employed.
+The computation is fast, but due to geometrical non-linearity in the energy rate distribution, the obtained accuracy is often not satisfactory.
+A negative parameter Q invokes a more accurate integration that is based on a subdivision of the elements into cubes with edge length DISCR.
 Per default a value of 5% of the weld depth is used, but can in most cases be significantly increased to speed-up the simulation without loss of accuracy.

 As already mentioned in the introduction welding is in most cases only one of many links in the process chain.
 Today it is state of the art to use solid discretizations for welding simulations, whereas most of the other process steps are simulated using shell meshes.
-The new keyword extends the welding functionality in LS-DYNA to shells to enable an easy transition of data between different process stages.
+The new keyword extends the welding functionality in LS-DYNA to shells for an easy transition of data between different process stages.
 Best accuracy can be obtained by using the thermal thick shell formulation, which enables a temperature gradient across the shell thickness of the elements, while any shell formulation implemented in LS-DYNA can be used to solve the mechanical problem.

-Figure 4: Welding of a curved T-joint discretized with shell elements.
+Figure 3: Welding of a curved T-joint discretized with shell elements.
 Geometry (left) and temperature field (right).
 Only to visualize the temperature gradients in shell normal direction, the shells are shown as volume elements in post-processing.

-The Figures 3 and 5 show equivalent solid and shell meshes for a curved T-joint.
+The Figures 1 and 3 show equivalent solid and shell meshes for a curved T-joint.
 In both cases the welded parts and the weld seam are connected with a tied contact formulation and the geometry of the weld pool was chosen such that it exceeds the solid discretization of the weld seam.
 The resulting temperature fields show an excellent agreement.
 If the heat input into the shell elements is neglected, the maximum temperature drops by almost 20%.
 This demonstrates that the new implementation has been necessary to simulate weld processes using shell elements.

-Material Models for Welding Simulations
+3 Material Models for Welding Simulations